FleetingClouds/RunDeckToolSet/readme.md

 This repository contains general scripts for the basic tools used by all development integration and test environments:

+Be forewarned that this is still pre-alpha.
+You will suffer horribly if you think you will get someting useful here.

 Other repositories in this collection (coming soon) are for scripts for specific development projects.
 For example :

 1. RCredits -- Continuous integration and test environment for https://github.com/CommonGoodFinance/RCredits